jundalisay/spblist/content/en/social/cycles/israel.md

 These opposing ideas and feelings exist in the metaphysical domain of the abstract mind or soul and obviously have take hostage of the Jewish and Arab souls, to the point that they sacrifice their physical lives for those metaphysical ideas and feelings.

-Although the Israel-Palesting conflict manifests as a physical land grab problem, it is first a metaphysical conflict arising from the difficulties of physical desert life.
+Although the Israel-Palestine conflict manifests as a physical land-grab problem, it is first a metaphysical conflict arising from the difficulties of physical desert life.

 Why are their ideas so contrary?